 Known to sailors around the world as the doldrums, the Inter-Tropical Convergence Zone, (ITCZ, pronounced and sometimes referred to as the “itch”), is a belt around the Earth extending approximately five degrees north and south of the equator.
-Here, the prevailing trade winds of the northern hemisphere blow to the southwest and collide with the southern hemisphere’s driving northeast trade winds.
+Here, the prevailing trade winds of the northern hemisphere blow to the southwest and collide with the southern hemisphere’s driving northwest trade winds.

 Due to intense solar heating near the equator, the warm, moist air is forced up into the atmosphere like a hot air balloon.
 As the air rises, it cools, causing persistent bands of showers and storms around the Earth’s midsection.
 The rising air mass finally subsides in what is known as the horse latitudes, where the air moves downward toward Earth’s surface.